Shubham2376G/Octopus/README.md

 4. Enable **Developer mode** (top-right corner toggle).
 5. Click **Load unpacked**.
 6. Select the cloned `octopus` directory.
-7. Octopus should now appear in your Chrome toolbar
+7. Octopus should now appear in your Chrome toolbar.

+> **Note:** If you encounter any issues, try refreshing the tab.

 ---